Skip to main content

 One Region.
 One Vision.
 Zero Fatalities

-Southwest Butler County is developing a Multi-Municipal Safety Action Plan to improve roadway safety across Cranberry Township, Jackson Township, Zelienople Borough, and Harmony Borough.
-Funded through the U.S. Department of Transportation’s Safe Streets and Roads for All (SS4A) program, this collaborative effort aims to eliminate traffic fatalities and serious injuries by taking a data-driven, community-informed approach.
+The municipalities comprising the southwest Butler County region are developing a Multi-Municipal Safety Action Plan to improve roadway safety across Cranberry Township, Jackson Township, Zelienople Borough, and Harmony Borough.
+Funded through the US Department of Transportation’s Safe Streets and Roads for All (SS4A) program, this collaborative effort aims to eliminate traffic fatalities and serious injuries by taking a data-driven and community-informed approach.

-Guided by the Safe System Approach and Vision Zero principles, the plan will address key safety challenges through proactive strategies in engineering, education, and enforcement.
-The goal is to build a transportation system that anticipates human error and protects all road users—whether driving, biking, walking, or using transit.
+Guided by the Safe System Approach and Vision Zero principles, the plan will tackle key safety challenges through proactive strategies in engineering, education, and enforcement.
+The goal is to create a transportation system that anticipates human error and protects everyone on the road—whether they are driving, biking, walking, or using transit.

 color divider